tresoldi/ngesh/docs/readme.rst

 The ``toytree`` and ``dendropy`` packages also offer comparable functionality.

-A number of on-line tools are also available at the time of writing:
+A number of on-line tools for simulating trees are available at the time of writing:

 -  `T-Rex (Tree and reticulogram
    REConstruction <http://www.trex.uqam.ca/index.php?action=randomtreegenerator&project=trex>`__